leftfield-geospatial/orthority/README.md

 ```
 <Image file stem> <Easting (m)> <Northing (m)> <Altitude (m)> <Omega (deg)> <Phi (deg)> <Kappa (deg)>
 ```
-Where `<Image file stem>` is the source file name with or without extension.
+Where `<Image file stem>` is the source file name without extension.

 For [`simple-ortho`](#simple-ortho), there should be a row with an `<Image file stem>` corresponding to each image specified by `src_im_file` argument(s).